-Meet the tribes of Northeast: The seven states that lie in the northeast region of India are rich in Tribal culture.
-A total of 25 different tribes live here – some of Mongolian origin, while others, lost Buddhists.
+Meeting the tribes in Northeast: The seven states that lie in the northeast region of India are rich in Tribal culture.
+A total of 25 different tribes live here – some of the Mongolian origin, while others, lost Buddhists.
 If you’re into culture and history, visiting northeast can just be your thing.

-Chill out in Andaman Islands: Andaman Islands is a cluster of nearly 300 islands in the India’s Bay of Bengal.
-Surrounded with coral reefs that support marine life, including sharks and rays, they offer a popular tourist place.
-You can be here to spend some relaxing time while experiencing the island life, or do some adventure sports like snorkelling, scuba diving and island camping.
+Relaxing in the Andaman Islands: The Andaman Islands is a cluster of nearly 300 islands in the India’s Bay of Bengal.
+Surrounded by coral reefs that support marine life, including sharks and rays, they offer a popular tourist place.
+You can be here to spend some relaxing time while experiencing the island life or do some adventure sports like snorkelling, scuba diving and island camping.

-Ruins of Hampi: About 7 hour journey from Bangalore takes you to the city of Hampi – a fantasy world of rocks and ruins.
+Exploring the ruins of Hampi: About 7-hour journey from Bangalore takes you to the city of Hampi – a fantasy world of rocks and ruins.
 The town is all about an uncountable number of impressive long lost ruins (most of which are UNESCO world heritage sites), and banana plantations and paddy fields, surrounded by big/small size boulders, all perched on top of each other as far as the eye could go.
 Other than that, expect a lively atmosphere with a chilled out and a relaxing vibe – thanks to the many western hippies who end up staying here for weeks and months.

-Experience bustling life in cities: Though you might hate it, but experiencing the crazy peak hour rush in Delhi metro or in a Mumbai local, as people run into each other, is something not to be missed.
-A city bustling with life round the clock, and its many people who never take rest, is the real India – in its true and existing form.
-Many tourists run straight to the countryside as soon as they land in Delhi, but learning a bit about the Chaotic, bamboozling and intoxicating life in the citiy, in my view, is definitely a no miss.
+Experiencing the bustling life in cities: Though you might hate it, but experiencing the crazy peak hour rush in Delhi metro or in a Mumbai local, as people run into each other, is something not to be missed.
+A city bustling with life around the clock and its many people who never take rest is the real India – in its true and existing form.
+Many tourists run straight to the countryside as soon as they land in Delhi, but learning a bit about the Chaotic, bamboozling and intoxicating life in the cities, in my view, is definitely a no miss.

-Visit Varanasi: The town of Varanasi attracts thousands of western tourists (forget the millions of Indians who visit here every year) – particularly backpackers, in their seemingly hippy garb.
-But you better brace yourself as you come here, because Varanasi is not for kind-hearted.
+Visiting The Epicentre Of Hinduism In Varanasi: The town of Varanasi attracts thousands of western tourists (forget the millions of Indians who visit here every year) – particularly backpackers, in their seemingly hippy garb.
+But you better brace yourself as you come here because Varanasi is not for kind-hearted.
 It is unapologetically indiscreet and intensely Indian.
 Here most intimate rituals of life-and-death take place in public.
 Cremations, death ceremonies, and other bizarre Hindu rituals are a common sight.
 But Varanasi is also quite unique, subtle and beautiful on the other side.
 And the daily evening walk along its many Ghats is surely going to live long in your memory.

 A Night in the Thar Desert: Deep inside the Royal state of Rajasthan lies the Great Indian Desert – where life doesn’t exist.
 Surrounded by Aravalli Mountains and Great Rann of Kutch (in Gujrat), Thar offers one of the most beautiful and an astonishing landscapes, in the entire country.
 A night among the dunes along with enjoyable camel rides is surely an experience of a lifetime.

-Explore the Moonlands of Leh/Laddakh: Leh Laddakh are a different kind of mountains.
+Explore the Moonlands of Leh/Ladakh: Leh Ladakh is a different kind of mountains.
 Uninviting, inhospitable, and dry, these landscapes are no less than supernatural.
 If you’re a biker and an adventure seeker, rent a bike from Manali and drive all the way to Leh – a 500 Km ride, that can be experienced nowhere else in the world.
 Or you can cover the journey in a public bus or a shared taxi.
-This is moreover where you’ll find world’s highest motorable road, a magnetically charged hill, and a number of memorizing salt-lakes.
+This is moreover where you’ll find world’s highest motorable road, a magnetically charged hill, and a number of memorising salt-lakes.